objectscript/Polymetric-Dashboard/README.md

 ## Usage
 Once installed, the System Monitoring Dashboard can be accessed via the Caché System Management Portal.

-To do so, start at the main page of the System Management Portal and choose "System Operation" -> "System Dashboard" -> "System Monitor Dashboard".
+To do so, start at the main page of the System Management Portal and choose <br />"System Operation" -> "System Dashboard" -> "System Monitor Dashboard".

 ### Requirements
  - Caché version 2016.1 or later